algbio/SBWT/readme.md

 This prints for each query of length n in the input a line containing n-k+1 space-separated integers, which are the ranks of the columns representing the k-mer in the index.
 If the k-mer is not found, -1 is printed.
 The full options are:

 ```
 Query all k-mers of all input reads.
-Assumes all reads only contain characters A,C,G and T.
 Usage:
   ./build/bin/sbwt_kmer_search [OPTION...]